 Ask them for references of people that they have done work for in the past.
 You will find a good one if you ask the right questions.
 I would say if you're looking to get a good car to start with a plan on spending $10.,000 for the car itself, the days of good cars for $2,500 are gone.

 The best reason that I can think of is that you love the car that you want to restore or hot rod.
 It reminds you of a better more simple time in your life when life was all about you and your friends, and those certain cars that you all had.

 A car is a powerful reminder of certain events and times in your life.
 Maybe you met your wife and took her on your first date in that car.
 Maybe you had some of the best times in your life while driving that particular car.

 A classic car restoration is a big project and you need to be ready for it.
 You don't want to get caught up in the moment and have bad things happen.
 If you plan to restore the car by yourself and have a shop do only they work you can't do yourself, you need a solid plan of action.

-First of all the basic definition of a classic car restoration is is to return a classic car to new or better then new condition.
+First of all the basic definition of a classic car restoration is to return a classic car to new or better than new condition.
 This means a lot of different things to different people.
 I will try to demystify what is it to the best of my knowledge.